What blood tests will I need to find out if a patient and a potential donor are a kidney match.

 What is Blood typing (ABO compatibility)?

-Blood typing is the first blood test that will determine if your blood is compatible with the potential donor's blood.
+Blood typing is the first blood test that will determine if your blood is a compatible match with the potential donor's blood.
+This test measures blood antibodies that react with different blood groups.

 - Donors with blood type A… can donate to recipients with blood types A and AB